Runaway Mine Train (Alton Towers)

 The Runaway Mine Train is a powered steel roller coaster made by MACK Rides of Germany.
 The ride is located in the Katanga Canyon area of Alton Towers in Staffordshire, England.

-The train normally makes two circuits for each ride, although on quiet days it has been known to run for three or more circuits.
-The ride runs alongside the Congo River Rapids, with which it shares a tunnel section.
-Passengers on the two rides occasionally wave to each other if they pass in the shared tunnel.
-Passengers must be at least 0.9 m tall to ride with an adult, and over 1.1 m tall to ride separately.
+The train normally completes two circuits for each ride, although it occasionally completes three circuits on off-peak days.

+The ride runs alongside the Congo River Rapids and shares a tunnel section.
+Passengers must be at least 1.1 m tall to ride, and passengers between 1.1m and 1.3m tall must be accompanied by an adult.

-As of 2013, it is officially the park's oldest roller coaster, after The Beastie was removed prior to the 2013 season.
+It is currently the park's oldest roller coaster, after The Beastie was removed prior to the 2013 season.

-Incidents
+Incident

 On 20 July 2006, the failure of a coupling on the train caused it to split into two sections, which then collided in the tunnel.
-20 people were injured, 6 of whom were taken to a hospital; 4 of the 6 were sent home, and 2 were kept in overnight.
+20 people were injured, six of whom were hospitalised.

-On 6 April 2007, the Runaway Mine Train reopened after being closed for over 8 months.
-The train was not returned to its full length until the end of June 2007, because some of the carriages were still undergoing refurbishment at MACK Rides.